Visit Winchester Logo

 Discover the best walks in Winchester, from self-guided city strolls to countryside hikes and long-distance trails

-There are so many great walking routes and trails to follow in and around Winchester, whether you're looking for a short stroll around the city centre or a serious, multi-day walking challenge.
-We've got short walks, long walks, family-friendly wanders, routes with pub pitstops and hikes with dreamy coffee stops, perfect for those wholesome Winchester weekends.
+There are so many great walking routes and trails to follow in and around Winchester, whether you're looking for a short stroll around the historic Hampshire city or a serious, multi-day walking challenge.
+We've got short walks, long walks, family-friendly wanders, dog-friendly strolls, routes with pub pitstops and hikes with dreamy coffee stops, perfect for those wholesome Winchester weekends and short breaks.
+Expect walks beside precious chalk streams like the River Itchen, which runs right through the heart of Winchester city, along chalk downland, ancient forests, historic droveways, farmland and more.

 Some start and end here while others are long-distance trails which pass through the area.
-Winchester is the start of the 100-mile South Downs Way, while ancient Winchester Cathedral is a landmark on The Clarendon Way, St James' Way and more.
+Winchester is the start of the 100-mile South Downs Way, while ancient Winchester Cathedral is a landmark on The Clarendon Way, St James' Way (part of the famous Camino de Santiago trail) and more.
 These walking routes are all in Winchester city or nearby in the surrounding countryside, villages and market towns.
 Others are just lovely outdoorsy spots, forests and green spaces that might inspire a wander.

 This page is intended to be inspiration for planning a walk in Winchester.
 Just don't forget to explore the area you're in at the start or end of your adventure, too.
-You may find you're near a must-visit attraction, one of Hampshire's vineyards or an award-winning place to eat.
+You may find you're near a must-visit attraction, one of Hampshire's vineyards or an award-winning place to eat in Winchester.
 See you on the trail!

 Curated by the Visit Winchester team.